 It is difficult to estimate its population at the time – a reasonable approximation would be around 15,000 inhabitants – on the other hand, its commercial and military role remained important: as the commercial outlet of Egypt and its distant hinterland (Arabian Peninsula, India and the Far East), it was one of the main sources for food supplies (corn, rice), military materials (ropes, tow, caulking) and the exotic products of the Ottoman Empire.

-The documentation drawn up by the members of the expedition to Egypt provides us with a vision of a city separated into two unities: on the one hand, the Ottoman town founded in 1517 on the tombolo situated between the island of Pharos and the continent, and, on the other, the old town, surrounded by the Tulunid wall, with a few inhabited zones, but above all orchards and fields of ruins.
-Three ancient monuments caught the attention of scholars, just as they had the travellers of previous centuries: the catacombs of the Necropolis, the so-called Pompey’s Pillar, erected in honour of Diocletian in 297 inside the temple of Sarapis, and “Cleopatra’s Needles”, obelisks of Thutmose III, which Augustus had brought from Heliopolis in 13 BCE, and which signalled the arrival of the imperial cult in the temple.
+The documentation drawn up by the members of the expedition to Egypt provides us with a vision of a city separated into two sections: on one side, the Ottoman town founded in 1517 on the tombolo situated between the island of Pharos and the continent, and, on the other, the old town, surrounded by the Tulunid wall, with a few inhabited zones, but above all orchards and fields of ruins.
+Three ancient monuments caught the attention of scholars, just as they had caught that of travellers in previous centuries: the catacombs of the Necropolis, the so-called Pompey’s Pillar, erected in honour of Diocletian in 297 inside the temple of Sarapis, and “Cleopatra’s Needles”, that is the obelisks of Thutmose III, which Augustus had brought from Heliopolis in 13 BCE, and which signalled the arrival of the imperial cult in the temple.

 The brief French occupation certainly led to the reinforcement of the city’s fortifications and an improvement of the houses in the “free” quarter.
 After the troubled years that resulted in Mohamed Ali eventually seizing power, the city experienced a revival in both its commercial and municipal activities.
-The digging of the Mahmudieh Canal, under the direction of the architect P. Coste (1818-1821) provided a regular water supply, while connecting the port with the rest of Egypt, and inciting the extension of farmland and rural housing.
-The fortifications were modified under the direction of P. Coste, then during a 2nd phase (1840-1860) under the Colonel of Engineers B. Gallice.
+The digging of the Mahmudieh Canal, under the direction of the architect P. Coste (1818-1821), provided a regular water supply while connecting the port with the rest of Egypt and prompting the extension of farmland and rural housing.
+The fortifications were modified under the direction of P. Coste, then during a 2nd phase (1840-1860) under the colonel of engineers B. Gallice.
 The expansion and development of the port and arsenal (1835-1840), thanks to L.Ch.
 Lefébure de Cerizy and D.E.
 Mougel, also played a considerable role.
-In this military port-town, near the East Harbour, which was the only one available to them until 1830, the “free” tradesmen and European consuls developed a new, airier quarter, around the former Place d’Armes, which in 1855 became Place des Consuls, and then in 1867, Place Mohamed Ali (it was here that in 1872 an equestrian statue of Ali was erected by Henri Jacquemart).
-Shippers and dealers in exportable products, tradesmen opened their counters in Minet el-Bassal (the onion harbour) at the mouth of the Mahmudieh Canal.
+In this military port-town, near the East Harbour, which was the only one available to them until 1830, the “free” tradesmen and European consuls developed a new, airier quarter, around the former Place d’Armes, which in 1855 became Place des Consuls, and then in 1867, Place Mohamed Ali (it was here that in 1872 an equestrian statue of Mohamed Ali was erected by H. Jacquemart).
+As shippers of and dealers in exportable products, tradesmen opened their counters in Minet el-Bassal (the onion harbour) at the mouth of the Mahmudieh Canal.

 The production and trading of cotton, encouraged by the introduction into Egypt of a long-stalked species by L.A.
-Jumel in 1823, experienced a boom in the 1860s, because of the absence of supplies from the USA, during the Civil War.
-At the same time, under the reigns of Abbas, and then of Ismail, the modernisation of the means of transport (high-tonnage steamships, railways between Cairo, Alexandria and the rest of Egypt), telecommunications and the harbour of Alexandria itself, placed the city in the worldwide economic domain.
-Far from endangering Alexandria’s trade, the opening of the Suez Canal favoured it, by confirming its predominance over Egyptian traffic.
-This period witnessed the arrival of foreigners (European subjects or from protectorates and Ottoman subjects), rising from 11% of the population (104,189 inhabitants) in 1848, to about 20% of the population (232,000 inhabitants) in 1882.
+Jumel in 1823, experienced a boom in the 1860s because of the absence of supplies from the USA during the Civil War.
+At the same time, under the reigns of Abbas and then of Ismail, the modernisation of the means of transportation (high-tonnage steamships, railways between Cairo, Alexandria and the rest of Egypt), telecommunications and the harbour of Alexandria itself, placed the city in global economic networks.
+Far from endangering Alexandria’s trade, the opening of the Suez Canal favoured it by confirming its predominance over Egyptian traffic.
+This period witnessed the arrival of foreigners (European subjects or those under protectorate regimes together with Ottoman subjects), rising from 11% of the population (104,189 inhabitants) in 1848, to about 20% of the population (232,000 inhabitants) in 1882.

 Up until the First World War, these Mediterranean notables – Levantine, Greek or Jewish – who were very well established in Egypt, incontestably dominated the city, which had about 400,000 inhabitants in 1907.
 They brought in all the elements of a European city: a stock exchange, insurance companies aimed at protecting their warehouses and main residences, trams, a cornice by the sea thanks to an embankment, cultural and sporting establishments with in particular the Graeco-Roman Museum, the San Stefano casino in the resort of Ramleh, or later on the stadium of Alexandria, as well as religious, educative and charitable establishments for each of their communities.